RivaD2/personal/Udemy-react-with-redux/pics/README.md

 - SearchBar: Responsible for showing text input at top of screen
     - Search Bar will handle typing event
 - ImageList: Take a list of images and render them out as list on the screen
-- App: At the very top/root component: Will show instance of SearchBar and ImageList
+- App: At the very top/root component: Will show instance of SearchBar and ImageList.
+It will fetch data via Ajax request to the Unsplash API

 **Challenges**